Sir Jon Thompson CPFA, CIMA, Chief Executive of the Financial Reporting Council

-Before joining HMRC, Jon was Permanent Secretary of the Ministry of Defence, jointly leading the £36bn organisation with the Chief of the Defence Staff.
-Jon’s Civil Service career has also included being Director General Finance at the Ministry of Defence, Director General Corporate Services at the Department for Education and Finance Director of Ofsted.
+Before HMRC, Sir Jon was Permanent Secretary of the Ministry of Defence, jointly leading the £36bn organisation with the Chief of the Defence Staff.
+Jon has had a lengthy finance career, including as Director General Finance at the MoD, Director General Corporate Services at the Department for Education and Finance Director of Ofsted.
+Before joining the Civil Service in 2004, Jon held a number of corporate services and finance roles in the public and corporate sectors.

 Why did you choose a CIPFA qualification?